Lbalkenhol/r_ns_2025/README.md

 - **Export plots as PDF/PNG** for your publications
 - **Export Python code** to tweak the plot further locally

 If you want to make or adjust plots locally, clone the git repository.
+Unpack the chains archive if needed.
 You then have access to two scripts:

 - **`r_ns_plot.ipynb/`:**